jim-easterbrook/python-gphoto2/developer/README.txt

 2.5.12 No change
 2.5.13 No change

 Where there is no change, or the change only adds a constant, the SWIG generated bindings from the later version can be used with an earlier version.
 E.g. version 2.5.9 can be used to generate bindings for any version from 2.5.0 onwards.
-When copying files to the 'include' directory the following mappings should be used:
+You can rename the required source directories using the following mapping:

 2.4.7  -> 2.4.0
 2.4.14 -> 2.4.8
 2.5.9  -> 2.5.0
 2.5.13 -> 2.5.10